sophiathekitty/micro_display/README.md

 a micro display using a raspberry pi zero and mini PiTFT hat. testing out pulling this to the pi so maybe i can have them do automatic pulls...

+### Hardware

-all in one package for hardware: <https://www.adafruit.com/product/4475>
+ * all in one package for hardware: [Mini Color PiTFT Ad Blocking Pi-Hole Kit - No Soldering!](https://www.adafruit.com/product/4475)
+ * raspberry pi zero wh: [Raspberry Pi Zero WH (Zero W with Headers)](https://www.adafruit.com/product/3708)
+ * raspberry pi zero wh: [Adafruit Mini PiTFT - 135x240 Color TFT Add-on for Raspberry Pi](https://www.adafruit.com/product/4393)

 ## Setup